 Most people who take it, use it for its stimulating or sedative effects.
 In low dosages, it is a stimulant and makes a person more energetic, talkative and sociable.
 In high dosages, it creates euphoria and lethargy.
 The effects come on rather quickly and can last up to seven hours, but if taken in higher dosage effects can last longer.
 Some of the undesirable effects that a user might experience include:

 - Vomiting and Nausea

 - Combative Behavior

 Kratom is often smoked.
 The leaves are dried and crushed then rolled in a smoked paper and then smoked.
 But due to the way the alkaloids are distributed through the body when inhaled, it can be ineffective.
 By lighting it, you burn the alkaloids making the resin less effective.

-The question of whether Kratom is addictive is a matter of serious controversy.
+The question of whether this drug is addictive is a matter of serious controversy.
 According to this New York Times article, there is no question, others vehemently disagree.
-Kratom may be addictive and can lead to compulsive use.
+This drug may be addictive and can lead to compulsive use.
 Some of the addictive side effects include;

 - Loss of sexual desire

 - Darkening of the skin on the face

 - Weight loss

 Withdrawal symptoms are one of the primary criteria of addiction.
 The withdrawal symptoms are similar to those felt by a person withdrawing from heroin or prescription painkillers, including: